IntrospectiveSystems/xGraph/bin/README.md

 ---
 ### Contributing

-Please read [CONTRIBUTING.md] (add link .....) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ### Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository] (tags link ....).

 ### License
- ...
+This software is licensesd under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](https://www.gnu.org/licenses/agpl-3.0.html).
+Please contact us at sales@introspectivesystems.com if you are interested in pursuing one of our Enterprise licenses.